jsovandoarriagada/blizzard-launcher/README.md

-💡 This was one of my first personal projects since I began studying HTML & CSS on my own, and last, before the current one, of my final project ideas for the Coderhouse's Web Development course.
+💡 This was one of my first personal projects since I began studying HTML & CSS on my own, and one of my final project ideas for the Coderhouse's Web Development course.
 It's a redesign an old version of Blizzard's famous game launcher, Battle.net.

 👉 It has the following characteristics:\
 1️⃣ 5 sections.\